-AASB encourages districts to develop, implement and regularly evaluate their parent involvement programs using, as a model, the National Standards for Parent/Family Involvement Programs supported by the National School Boards Association and more than 40 other national education, health and parent involvement groups and developed by National PTA in cooperation with education and parent involvement professionals.
+AASB encourages districts to develop, implement and regularly evaluate their parent involvement programs using, as a model, the National Standards for Parent/Family Involvement Programs supported

 Rationale.
 AASB has affirmed the importance of parent involvement in Belief Statements B.11, B.17 and B.18.
-The No Child Left Behind Act also recognizes the significance of and requires effective parent involvement programs that incorporate the six National Standards for Parent/Family Involvement Programs, including communicating, parenting, student learning, volunteering, school decision-making and advocacy and collaborating with the community to engage parents, provide parents with clearly and timely information about NCLB and develop effective advocates.
-Adopted 2008
+The Elementary and Secondary Education Act (ESEA) also recognizes the significance of and requires effective parent involvement programs that incorporate the six National Standards for Parent/Family Involvement Programs, including communicating, parenting, student learning, volunteering, school decision-making and advocacy and collaborating with the community to engage parents, provide parents with clearly and timely information about NCLB ESEA and develop effective advocates.
+Adopted 2008, Amended 2010 (Sunsets Nov.
+2013)